Find Trade Colleges

 The states with the most job growth for Airline Pilot, Copilot, or Flight Engineer are Florida, New Jersey, and Georgia.
 Watch out if you plan on working in Wyoming, West Virginia, or New Hampshire.
 These states have the worst job growth for this type of profession.

-Airline Pilot, Copilot, or Flight Engineer Salary
+How Much Does an Airline Pilot, Copilot, or Flight Engineer Make?

 The average yearly salary of an Airline Pilot, Copilot, or Flight Engineer ranges between $65,690 and $208,000.